-Fentanyl is a potent opioid that can linger in your body for hours or days, depending on both the dosage form and the body part being tested.
+Fentanyl can stay in your system anywhere from hours to months, depending on the fentanyl dosage form and what is being tested.

 What Is Fentanyl?

 Fentanyl is a Schedule II opioid narcotic.
 It is one of the most potent opioids and is 100 times stronger than morphine and 50 times stronger than heroin.
 When prescribed by a doctor, it is used to treat acute and chronic pain, including pain from cancer.